keiserjb/office_hours/README.md

 # Office Hours

-### Status of all the features in the module port are unknown.
-It is under active development.

 Office Hours creates a Field, that you can add to any entity (like a location, a restaurant or a user) to represent "office hours" or "opening hours".